bitnami/containers/bitnami/nessie/README.md

-# Bitnami package for Nessie
+# Bitnami Secure Image for Nessie

 ## What is Nessie?